 If you just want to get from A to B with the minimum of fuss, and get out at the end relaxed and unflustered, there aren’t many cars that’ll do the job more effectively than the V90.
-True, we have only driven the car in Spain, where the roads are rather less challenging than your average British High Street, but there at least, the ride proved impressively comfortable; especially given that all the cars we drove had optional 20-inch wheels, rather than the standard 18-inchers.
-Mind you, the cars also had the optional air suspension, so we’re yet to experience the standard set-up.
-When you drive the car hard, there’s nothing here to alarm you, just plenty of grip and a sure-footed feel that gives you total confidence.
-That said, this is not a sporty, dynamic car in the way a BMW 5 Series is.
-You never forget the V90 is a big, heavy car, and instead, it’s a softer and more cultured thing that prefers to be coaxed down the road rather blasted along it.
+However, we say that with the caveat that we have only driven the car fitted with the optional air suspension, so we’re yet to experience the standard set-up.
+When you drive the car hard, there’s nothing here to you, just plenty of grip and a sure-footed feel that gives you total confidence - and that's also the case in the higher-riding Cross Country models.
+That said, this is not a sporty, dynamic car in the way a BMW 5 Series is, even if you choose a V90 R-Design.
+Yes, that sporty trim does tighten everything up, with sharper steering and tauter body control, but it does lead to a less comfortable ride.
+Whatever the trim level, you never forget the V90 is a big, heavy car, and instead, it’s a softer and more cultured thing that prefers to be coaxed down the road rather blasted along it.
 But, then again, isn’t that just what you want in a family car?

-Eventually, the V90 will come with three engines, but so far we’ve only driven the most powerful of the two diesels, the D5.
-And, to cut a long story short, it’s excellent: strong, refined and responsive.
+Eventually, the V90 will come with three engines, but so far we’ve only driven the D4 and D5 turbodiesels.
+Even the less powerful D4 is more than up to the job, and it gives fine performance, although it can be a little hesitant to pull the car away from rest.
+That's certainly not the case with the D5, which is strong, refined and very responsive.
 The latter is due to a neat piece of technology called PowerPulse, that uses compressed air to spin the turbocharger up to speed before the exhaust gases can do so, meaning the engine doesn’t suffer from the ‘turbo lag’ that so many engines of this type can do.
 Instead, it responds really quickly at low revs, meaning there are no heart-stopping moments pulling into fast-moving traffic or just keeping up with the general ebb and flow on the motorway.
 On top of that, what’s most remarkable is just how refined the car is, eating up mile after mile at the legal limit on the motorway with very little sound.

 Given how big the car is, the fact that both diesel engines average around 60mpg is pretty impressive.
 You won’t find many executive estates that better the D4’s CO2 emissions of 119g/km, either.
 That said, given the D5 comes with four-wheel drive, its 129g/km and 57.6mpg are perhaps even more impressive.
 It’s too early yet to know how strong the car’s resale values will be, but if the V90 follows the example of the XC90, it should match its Audi, BMW and Mercedes rivals.